Khiladi 420: Stunts

 Akshay Kumar performed some of his most dangerous stunts during a scene in the film.
 During one scene, in Kumar's own words: "I had to catch this running plane and climb it.
 People are scared of sitting inside a plane, and like a stupid man I am standing on top of a plane.
 And then I’m supposed to jump from that plane, after it is a thousand feet up in the air, onto a hot air balloon.
 I did it in one shot."
+Jackie Chan performed a similar hot air balloon stunt in Armour of God (1986).

 Towards the end of the film, which involves car chases and fight scenes, Kumar performs various other stunts.
 During the finale, he is seen being chased by a car, dodging bullets, jumping off buildings, and climbing walls.

 Soundtracks

 The music of Khiladi 420 is composed by Sanjeev–Darshan and Sameer penned the lyrics.